Coronavirus: New Zealand has 53 positive cases, including two with no link to overseas travel

 Of the confirmed cases, three people were in hospital and in a stable condition.

-The new cases are in Auckland, Waikato, Taranaki, Manawatu, Taupo, Wellington, and Nelson.
+The new cases are in Auckland, Waikato, Taranaki, Manawatu, Taupō, Wellington, and Nelson.

-Of the cases not linked to travel, one was in Auckland and one in Wairarapa.
+Of the cases not linked to travel, one is in Auckland and one in Wairarapa.

 Neither of the people had travelled overseas, so their relatives and friends' travel was being checked.
+The partner of the Auckland person had regular contact with people who travelled frequently.
+In the Wairarapa case, there was no clear link to any travel.

 It was now more important than ever to track and trace individuals who had been in contact with confirmed cases and get them into isolation, Bloomfield said.